-Check out these upcoming shows, in Fine Arts Theatre.
-Unless stated otherwise, admission is $7 for adults and $5 for seniors 60 or older; free for SC4 students with Skippers OneCard as available at the door; free for K-12 when accompanied by an adult.
+Tickets are $7 for adults; free for SC4 students and Alumni with a Skippers OneCard or alumni card as available at the door; and free for Kindergarten through 12th grade when accompanied by an adult.

 Actors include SC4 students, faculty and alumni.
 Tom Kephart is director.

 5:30 p.m.
 Thursday, Oct.
 15 (audience talkback following)7:30 p.m.
 Friday, Oct.
 167:30 p.m.
 Saturday, Oct.
 172 p.m.
 Sunday, Oct.
 18